Beech Class – Year 3/4

 Please ensure your child is:

-- Reading every day and note this in their reading record
+- Reading every day and noting this in their reading record

 - Completing at least 10 minutes of times table practise every day (for updated details see below) – children will be asked to complete other Maths activities for homework when their times table recall is both fluent and accurate.